roma-sh/roma-sh/README.md

 ## About Me

 Hello!
-I’m **Ramez Shatra**, a passionate **Medical Electronic Engineer** currently honing my software programming skills at **42 School**.
+I’m **Ramez Shatra**, a **Medical Electronic Engineer** currently honing my software programming skills at **42 School**.
 My journey into the world of programming has been exciting, and I'm eager to expand my expertise.

 ## Skills